short-d/crawler/README.md

 - [ ] Productionize master & worker with [app](https://api.short-d.com/r/fw) framework
 - [ ] Configure continuous delivery to bootstrap productivity
-- [ ] Create CLI to trigger crawling for a certain site
 - [ ] Health check for workers & master
 - [ ] Abstract out worker scheduling to support custom algorithms
 - [ ] Assign job to new worker when previously assigned worker failed